Award Application Window: April 15–August 16, 2020 at 6 p.m. (Central Time)

 Purpose of the Award

 This award will highlight the importance of early-career mentoring in cardiovascular and stroke nursing to the CVSN.
-This award honors a senior partner of the Council on Cardiovascular and Stroke Nursing who is well-known for their gifts and generosity in mentoring early-career scientists.
+This award honors a senior member of the Council on Cardiovascular and Stroke Nursing who is well-known for their gifts and generosity in mentoring early-career scientists.

 2020 Sandra B. Dunbar, RN, PhD, FAAN, FAHA, FPCNA